Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 Companies exist to solve problems in the marketplace.
 That is their only purpose.
 And your audience really cares about the problems they have.

-Problems sit at the juncture where markets, companies and people meet.
-They are knotty, and phenomenally rich in insight and important information about the world we live in.
+Problems sit at the juncture where markets, companies and people meet: they are knotty, multi-faceted, and phenomenally rich in insights about the world we live in.
 A well-defined, fully-understood problem is a gold mine for stories.

-So here's a few ideas to help you spot your company story:
+So here's a few ideas to help you begin to spot your company story:

 * Try to build a [problem maze](http://cdixon.org/2013/08/04/the-idea-maze/)
-* What was your company's initial core insight into the problem, and how has the problem changed since then?
+* Distill your company's initial core insight into the problem: how has the problem changed since then?
-* What parts of the problem are invisible to most participants in the market?
+* Which parts of the problem are invisible to most participants in the market?

-To find it, put in the work to understand or re-connect with the many different facets of the problem you are trying to solve.
-That work, it turns out, will give you an edge in every single aspect of your business.
+To find your story, you will need to put in the work to understand or re-connect with the many different angles of the problem you are trying to solve.
+That work, it turns out, will give you an edge in almost every single aspect of your business.

 —